 Is it okay to use a thesaurus as I write?

 A well-written essay will use varied vocabulary that is not overly simplistic, and making good use of a thesaurus can strengthen your essay.
 However, in an effort to sound more sophisticated, be careful not to rely so much on a thesaurus that your language sounds unnatural and perhaps includes words that even the reader doesn't understand.
 Your essay should still be in your voice, and should not simply include the biggest words you can find.
-When the reader can tell that a thesaurus was overused, it may become difficult to focus on your message instead of simply the large words that you use.
+When the reader can tell that a thesaurus was overused, it may become difficult to focus on your message instead of simply the big words that you use.
 Consider the difference between the following two sentences:

 You'll notice that the second sentence still contains with word "copious", which is generally not used in everyday conversation.
 It works well in this case, because the sentence is not full of words that appear to be pulled from a thesaurus.
 Furthermore, the word itself enhances the image the author is trying to convey without being so obscure that the reader has to look up the definition.